List of Halloween (franchise) characters: Lynda Van Der Klok

 In the remake, Lynda, an ex-cheerleader, is a wild, foul-mouthed girl.
 She is best friends with Laurie and Annie.
 She has an outgoing, confident personality while also appearing very egotistical and opportunistic.
 On Halloween night, she and her boyfriend Bob sneak into the vacant Myers house for a wild night of sex, unaware that Michael is on the balcony watching them.
 After they have sex, Bob goes outside to his van to get more beer.
 He comes back inside dressed up as a ghost to surprise Lynda, but is ambushed by Michael, pushed up against the wall and stabbed.
 Lynda, who has not heard the attack because of the loud music she is playing, picks up her cell phone and decides to call Laurie.
 After Lynda finishes speaking to Laurie, Michael enters the room disguised in Bob's ghost costume and Lynda asks for her beer, but he ignores her.
 Lynda keeps asking him and he eventually holds his hand out to her.
 She is annoyed and gets up fully nude, grabbing the beer from him and berating him with profanities, adding that he (the supposed Bob) is bad in bed.
 Michael then takes off the ghost costume and begins to walk towards Lynda, who has her back to him and does not see him coming.
 He quickly grabs hold of her neck, choking her until she is dead.
 He then carries her away.
 Later that night, Laurie discovers Lynda's naked corpse set up in front of Deborah Myers' headstone and a jack-o'-lantern.
 She tries to help her and wake her up, before realizing she is dead.

 In Rob Zombie's Halloween II, Lynda is the subject of a lewd conversation between a pair of EMTs who are transporting Michael's body in an ambulance, and a photograph of her is shown later when her father Kyle blamed Dr. Loomis for her death.
 He pulled a gun on Loomis with the intent of killing him.
 Security guards quickly apprehended and disarmed Kyle, pulling the man out of the store.
-It was later learned that the gun wasn't loaded.
+It was later learned that the gun was not loaded.